 - 11. Journal of Shipping and Trade - 12.
 International Journal of Shipping and Transport Logistics (IJSTL) - 13.
-Contemporary Shipping Logistics and Port Management
+Contemporary Shipping Logistics and Port Management - 14.
+The Asian Journal of Shipping and Logistics

 This is to map the level of relevance of the Course Outcome (CO) with Programme Outcome (PO).
 (Note: 1 - Low Correlation 2 - Medium Correlation 3 - High Correlation)